vikas9dev/spring-ai/docs/07-mastering-model-context-protocol-(mcp)_combined.md

 2. Open your terminal and navigate to the project directory. ⚠️ **Warning:** Make sure you are in the directory containing the `pom.xml` file.
 You can verify this by running `ls` (or `dir` on Windows) and confirming the presence of `pom.xml`.

     ```bash
-    cd /path/to/your/mcp-server-project
+    cd ~/workspace/spring-ai/sec07-mcp/mcpserverstdio/
     ls # or dir on Windows
     ```
 3. Execute the Maven command to generate the JAR file, skipping unit tests:

     ```bash
-    mvn clean install -Dmaven.test.skip=true
+    mvn clean install -DskipTests
     ```

     This command cleans the project, compiles the code, and packages it into a JAR file, skipping the unit tests.
 4. The generated JAR file will be located in the `target` folder within your project directory.
-The JAR name will be similar to `MCP-server-stdio-0.0.1-SNAPSHOT.jar`.
+The JAR name will be similar to `mcpserverstdio-0.0.1-SNAPSHOT.jar`.
+5. Test the generated JAR file by executing the following command: `java -jar target/mcpserverstdio-0.0.1-SNAPSHOT.jar` it should not show any error, any log message, banner, or any output.

 ### Inspecting the MCP Server with MCP Inspector 🔎

-1. Start a new instance of MCP Inspector.
+1. Start a new instance of MCP Inspector:- `npx @modelcontextprotocol/inspector`
 2. Select the transport type as "Stdio".
-3. Set the command to `Java`.
+3. Set the command to `java`.
 4. In the arguments, specify `-jar` followed by the complete path to your JAR file:

     ```
-    -jar /path/to/your/mcp-server-project/target/MCP-server-stdio-0.0.1-SNAPSHOT.jar
+    -jar /home/vikas/workspace/spring-ai/sec07-mcp/mcpserverstdio/target/mcpserverstdio-0.0.1-SNAPSHOT.jar
     ```

 5. Click "Connect" to establish a connection between the MCP Inspector and your MCP server.